Windows 10 Gets A New Linux: openSUSE

 Which is a death-knell to Windows, because the choice between "server core" and a barebones Linux install with a hypervisor?
 What's to choose except price and licensing?

 Developers should be able to code on - literally - anything they want to.
-It helps in testing, if nothing
+It helps in testing, if nothing else, if they are checking in code that is Windows-only and everyone complains that it breaks builds.

+But they should all have all the target platforms as VMs, too.
+Then it's a matter of personal preference.

+To be honest, I don't get why so many coders actually use MacBooks.
+It seems completely the wrong decision to me, if given free choice.

 Re: (Score:2)